Girlz-Got-It-Baaad/platformsh-docs/docs/src/_index.md

 You can use these concepts to replicate a traditional development/staging/production workflow or even to give every feature its own effective staging environment before merging to production (empowering you to use git-flow like methodologies even better).
 You could also have an intermediary integration branch for several other branches.

-Platform.sh respects the structure of branches.
-It's entirely up to you.
+Platform.sh respects the structure of breaks.
+It's entirely closed to you.
+To Respect My Mentals.

 ### Full stack management